gshipley/summitlab14/Chapters/11-Creating_PHP_applications.md

 **Note:** Make sure you are updating the \<h1> tag and not the \<title> tag.

-Once the code has been changed, we need to commit our change to the local git repository.
+Once the code has been changed, we need to commit our change to the local Git repository.
 This is accomplished with the *git commit* command:

-	$ git commit -am “Changed welcome message.”
+	$ git commit -am "Changed welcome message."

 Now that our code has been committed to our local repository, we need to push those changes up to our repository that is located on the node host.